xN8Tx/strapi-v5-blurhash-image/README.md

 ---

-## 💫 Usage
+## 🌟 Usage

-Once the plugin is installed, all newly added or updated images will automatically receive a `blurHash` object.
-This object includes two keys:
+Once installed, all newly added images will automatically include a `blurHash` object with the following keys:

-- `code`: The BlurHash string.
+- **`code`**: The BlurHash string.
-- `url`: A Data URL representing the decoded BlurHash as a small image.
+- **`url`**: A Data URL representing the decoded BlurHash as a small image.

-This feature allows you to display a visually appealing blurred placeholder for the image before it fully loads.

-Here’s an example of the image object with the added `blurHash`:
+This feature provides visually appealing blurred placeholders for images while they load.
+Here’s an example of an image object with the added `blurHash`:

 ```json
 {